 It is that time of year again.
-Next week on Wednesday April 20th over 10,000 people will gather outside the steps of the VAG (Vancouver Art Gallery) to celebrate and smoke the lovely Mary Jane.
+Friday April 20th over 10,000 people will gather outside the steps of the VAG (Vancouver Art Gallery) to celebrate and smoke the lovely Mary Jane.

 Just thought i’d post a little bit of information about the infamous 4:20 day to get ya’ll ready for the celebration.

 April 20 observances

 April 20 (4/20 in U.S. date notation) has evolved into a counterculture holiday, where people gather to celebrate and consume cannabis.
 Some events have a political nature to them, advocating for the decriminalization of non-medical cannabis in Canada, New Zeland and the United States.

 Annually, on April 20, thousands of activists gather on Parliament Hill and Major’s hill to look toward the peace tower as they join each other in smoking marijuana when the clock strikes 4:20.
 Police keep an eye on protesters to make sure the peace is kept within correlation to law.

 Every year on April 20, thousands of people gather at the Mont-Royal monument to celebrate 4/20.
 Police don’t make arrests, although they do make their presence known.

 Each year on 4/20 thousands gather at Victoria Park downtown to celebrate.
 Over 2000 people joined the festivities in 2010 that included live music.
 London police made a presence but announced they were not going to lay any marijuana related charges.
 London is also the hometown of Canadian cannabis policy reform advocate Marc Emery.